Advisors – East Broad Campus:

 5. abide by the policies, procedures, and course requirements published in each course syllabus and as specified in other materials provided to you.

-For the A.A.S. degree in Realtime Reporting, the student must complete a minimum of 76 credit hours – 51 in technical courses and 25 in general education courses – all of which must be approved by the Program Advisor.
-Although most of the general education courses are offered on the Wallace Drive Campus, the Realtime Reporting courses are offered only on the East Broad Street Campus.
+For the A.A.S. degree in Court Reporting, the student must complete a minimum of 76 credit hours – 51 in technical courses and 25 in general education courses – all of which must be approved by the Program Advisor.
+Although most of the general education courses are offered on the Wallace Drive Campus, the Court Reporting courses are offered only on the East Broad Street Campus.

 National Court Reporter's Association (NCRA) General Requirements and Minimum Standards